 Individual components and experimental sites of the accelerator facility on the map are linked accordingly.

 The principle of the cyclotron was developed in 1932 by the American physicist Ernest Orlando Lawrence (1901-1958) at Berkeley National Laboratory in the USA.
-It is used to accelerate positive ions, such as protons, deuterons and \(\alpha\) particles in a vacuum chamber, where they are deflected onto a circular trajectory by a constant magnetic field and accelerated by electric fields.

 The ions are injected into the accelerating sectors, the 'Dees', in the centre of the accelerator.